On Ramsey properties of classes with forbidden trees: Partite construction

 Thus $C_0$ (without the ordering) is isomorphic to a sum of structures, and each of the summands is isomorphic to~$B$.
 See Figure~\ref{fig:c0}.
 Observe that $(C_0,\iota_{C_0})$ is a $P$-partite $\vec\C$-structure because $\C$~is closed under taking sums.

 Unless $B$ is connected, $C_0$~may contain other copies of~$B$, however.
 Therefore we call the embeddings $c_f:B\eto C_0$ with $c_f(x)=(f,x)$ for some $f\in\binom{P}{B^\ast}$ \emph{distinguished}; the corresponding substructures of~$C_0$ are called \emph{distinguished copies} of~$B$.
 Each of the distinguished copies of~$B$ in~$C_0$ forms a transversal structure.
 Hence if $(D_0,\iota_{D_0})$~is obtained from~$(C_0,\iota_{C_0})$ by~\eqref{eq:rectidef}, then each of the distinguished embeddings of~$B$ to~$C_0$ is also an embedding of~$B$ to~$D_0$.
-In other words, none of the new $R$-tuples for any $R\in\sigma$ lie within a distinguished copy of~$B$.
+In other words, for any $R\in\sigma$ none of the new $R$-tuples added by rectification lie within a distinguished copy of~$B$.

 Fix some numbering of $\tbinom{P}{A^\ast}=\{e_1,\dotsc,e_N\}$, the set of all embeddings of~$A^\ast$ into~$P$.
 We will inductively construct $P$-partite $\vec\C$-struc\-tures $(C_1,\iota_{C_1})$, \dots, $(C_N,\iota_{C_N})$.